tholden/dynareOBC/README.md

       bound in the far future.
       If accuracy=2, dynareOBC assumes agents take into account the risk of hitting the bound at all horizons.
 Note that this is significantly slower.
-       * removenegativequadratureweights
-            Zeros all negative quadrature weights, when accuracy>0.
-May or may not improve accuracy.
-       * forceequalquadratureweights
-            Uses equal quadrature weights, when accuracy>0.
-May or may not improve accuracy.
-       * orderfivequadrature
+       * cubaturedegree=NUMBER (default: 3)
-            Use a degree 5 quadrature rule, rather than the default degree 3 one, when accuracy>0.
+            Specifies the degree of polynomial which should be integrated exactly, when accuracy>0.
+            Values above 51 are treated as equal to 51.
-       * pseudoorderfivequadrature
+       * avoidnegativecubatureweights
-            Use a pseduo degree 5 quadrature rule instead, when accuracy>0.
+            Causes dynareOBC to ignore the value specified with cubaturedegree, and to instead use a degree 3 rule without negative weights, but involving evaluations further from the origin.
-       * maxintegrationdimension=NUMBER (default: infinity)
+       * maxcubaturedimension=NUMBER (default: infinity)
             The maximum dimension over which to integrate, when accuracy>0.
-Setting this to 0 makes accuracy=1 equivalent to accuracy=0
        * firstorderconditionalcovariance
             When accuracy>0 and order>1 (possibly with firstorderaroundrss or firstorderaroundmean), by default, dynareOBC uses a second order approximation of the conditional covariance.